Ssiabatto/Huffman_Image_Encoding/README.md

 ## Functionality

-- **Encoding and Decoding**: The application encodes each RGB channel of the image using Huffman coding and decodes them back to restore the original image.
+- **Encoding and Decoding RGB Channels**: The application encodes each RGB channel of the image using Huffman coding and decodes them back to restore the original image.
+- **Encoding and Decoding Tuples**: The application also supports encoding and decoding tuples using Huffman coding.
 - **Visualization**: It visualizes the individual RGB channels and the corresponding Huffman trees, providing insights into the encoding process.
 - **Image Processing**: Utility functions are included to handle image splitting and merging.